EXP-code/EXP-container/README.md

 interactive shell.
 Please take a quick look at our [Docker README](/Docker/README.md) for more details.

+[!NOTE]
+This repository supports a Github Action to build the Docker images automatically from the `Dockerfile` in the `Docker` directory of this repository.
+The recipes here allow you to customize the container image.

 ## Organization

 | Directory    | Contents |